TheAlbatross279/Gustafo/README.md

 Gustafo is a chatbot that helps answer programming questions in addition to having a great personality.

+Gustafo relies on a knowledge resource from [Stack Overflow](http://stackoverflow.com/) and will help you find the answer to your programming questions by using magical question answering techniques and a little bit of NLP voodoo to process your question and help you find the answer you're looking for.

+If you get bored of programming questions, Gustafo also doubles as a surrogate friend who will ask you how you're doing and pretend to listen to you.

 ## Adding New States
 Here is an example of a very simple greeting state: